-What is Blended Learning
+1.2.1 What is Blended Learning

-Blended learning is an education and instructional method that uses digital technology or a digital platform in combination with face-to-face (or non-digital) classroom methods.
+Blended learning is an education and instructional method that uses digital technology or a digital Digital Language Course in combination with face-to-face (or non-digital) classroom methods.
 It requires both teacher and student involvement, yet grants learners a more personalized approach to learning, giving them control over the time, place, path and pace of their learning.